KaryptoX/NextDNS_Log_Streamer/README.md

-# NextDNS API Log Streamer
+# NextDNS API Log Streamer / Exporter
 A simple Python script for collecting and exporting NextDNS logs as JSON - file or direct output to STDOUT-.
 Supports crontab mode or "endless" mode.
 Simple and optimized for the use in SIEM systems e.g. as scripted input.

 ## Idea